JanHerca/urantiapedia/output/wikijs/en/article/Aprilhelen/The_First_Urantia_Book_Conference_in_Uganda.md

 ---
 title: "The First Urantia Book Conference in Uganda: A Personal Account"
-description: "The Mighty Messenger — Summer 2023 Issue: News and opinions for Readers of The Urantia Book"
+description: "The Mighty Messenger — Spring 2023 Issue: News and opinions for Readers of The Urantia Book"
 published: true
 date: 2023-6-21T8:13:38Z
 tags: Urantia Movement Event, Mighty Messenger, article